Contract cleaning

 Chapter3: Research Design

 - Research Approach: The qualitative research approach is adopted for the proposal and case study so that systematic inquiry can be undertaken.
-This approach is suitable because it contain limited body of knowledge.
+This approach is suitable because it contains a limited body of knowledge.
 By observing and interacting with the individuals the researcher would appear within the cleaning companies within the industry.
-Due to large number of employees in the industry only small amount of subjects are identified.
+Due to the large number of employees in the industry only a small amount of subjects are identified.
 At the time of study, research will be conducted in the workplace and unstructured questionnaires and interviews will take place to identify the stakeholders and the industry legislators.
-The population crowd in the case study will be the sample associated in the interviews of the particular company (Bhorat and Kanbur and Mayet, 2012).
+The population crowd in the case study will be the sample associated with the interviews of the particular company (Bhorat Kanbur and Mayet, 2012).

-- Data Collection Technique: For legislation references primary data can be utilized like in Labor Relations Act.
-The sources of identifying the effect of legislation on stakeholders are interview process, questionnaires and the secondary data.
-In semi-structured process the interview of legislation and leadership will take place.
-The interview of management and labor will be in structured process with structured questionnaires.
-The strength of the company is that the company has willingness to participate in the legislation and in the cleaning companies.
-And the weakness is that the limited material is available on a particular study (Swanepoel, 2008).
+- Data Collection Technique: For legislation references primary data can be utilized like in the Labor Relations Act.
+The sources of identifying the effect of legislation on stakeholders are the interview process, questionnaires and secondary data.
+In a semi-structured process, the interview of legislation and leadership will take place.
+The interview of management and labour will be in a structured process with structured questionnaires.
+The strength of the company is that the company has a willingness to participate in the legislation and in the cleaning companies.
+And the weakness is that limited material is available on a particular study (Swanepoel, 2008).

-- Analysis of data: Crystallization Qualitative Approach is used for the different methods of the data collection developed by the data collection technique.
+- Analysis of data: The crystallization Qualitative Approach is used for the different methods of data collection developed by the data collection technique.
 This approach makes the topic easy to understand because it includes a theory and suggestions for understanding the topic easily.
-The analysis of data will be according to the research design in terms of dependent variable and independent variable (Mitchell and Jolley, 2012).
+The analysis of data will be according to the research design in terms of dependent variables and independent variables (Mitchell and Jolley, 2012).

-- limitations of the study: Working in the industry since 13 years the research in the industry identified the competitiveness of the industry.
-Research topic is successful at industry level not at company level.
-The interview of the leadership and the legislators was easy to entrance (Maxwell, 2005).
+- limitations of the study: Working in the industry for 13 years the research in the industry identified the competitiveness of the industry.
+The research topic is successful at the industry level not at the company level.
+The interview of the leadership and the legislators was easy to enter (Maxwell, 2005).

-- Ethical considerations: The ethical considerations in the business are that the respondent’s are confident, no conflict arises in the organization.
-Due to existence of the green paper in the industry the limited body of knowledge was provided.
+- Ethical considerations: The ethical considerations in the business are that the respondents are confident, and no conflict arises in the organization.
+Due to existence of the green paper in the industry, a limited body of knowledge was provided.
 It will provide support to increase the knowledge within the industry and the stakeholders of the company (Salkind, 2010).

 Conclusion

 Legislation helps in developing the industry.
 The NCCA regulates the laws and policies within the industry.
-Stability of the employment and the presence of the risk help to integrate the labor in the industry.
-At cleaner level, employment retention and development and performance of the employees is not safe.
+Stability of the employment and the presence of the risk help to integrate the labour in the industry.
+At a cleaner level, employment retention and development and performance of the employees are not safe.

 References